SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/04-queue/01-introduction-to-queue.md

 > What is the problem with the previews queue array?

-Even if we dequeue the first, two elements, the queue array is considered is full, becuase the rear is equal to the size - 1.
+Even if we dequeue the first, two elements, the queue array is considered is full, becuase in the **isFull()** method it return true if the rear is equal to the size - 1.

 To solve this problem, we can make the queue array circular, so we can add more elements to the queue array.